 - completing at least 12 hours of History coursework at the university level (AP credit does not count);

 - earning at least B in those four History courses and a B+ average for all History courses taken; and

 - having an overall GPA of 3.4 or better.
 (Note: in special circumstances, where a student’s History grades are B+ or better but the GPA is below 3.4, an exception can be considered.
-Please see Professor Leonard in such cases.)
+Please see the Phi Alpha Theta Faculty Advisor in such cases.)